Soccer-Saint-Maximin leaves Newcastle to join Saudi side Al-Ahli | Sports-Games

 Soccer-Saint-Maximin leaves Newcastle to join Saudi side Al-Ahli

-The club did not disclose any transfer details about the 26-year-old, who joined St. James' Park from Ligue 1 side Nice in 2019.
-Saint-Maximin will team up with former Premier League players Roberto Firmino, Edouard Mendy and Riyad Mahrez at Al-Ahli.
+The clubs did not disclose the transfer fee for the 26-year-old, who joined Newcastle from Ligue 1 side Nice in 2019.
+Saint-Maximin, 26, will team up with former Premier League players Roberto Firmino, Edouard Mendy and Riyad Mahrez at Al-Ahli.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)